-Foreign investors who want to establish a business activity in Poland very often ask which form of business activity they should adopt.
-They can choose between establishing a branch of their company or starting a separate entity (e.g. a new limited liability company).
-In this article, we will focus on the first of the abovementioned solutions and explain how a foreign company can deal with branch registration in Poland.
+Branch registration in Poland or affiliated company?
+Foreign entities which want to establish a business activity in Poland very often ask which business form of activity they should adopt.
+They can choose between establishing a Polish branch of their company or starting a separate legal entity (e.g. a new limited liability company).
+In this article, we will focus on the first of the abovementioned solutions and explain how a foreign company can deal with branch registration in Poland in 2023.

-A foreign company’s branch in Poland – legal status
+Branch registration in Poland – legal status of a Polish branch

 In Poland, those entrepreneurs who originate from the European Union may establish a branch of their business practically without restrictions.
 Entrepreneurs originating from countries not belonging to the EU may establish a branch in Poland on the basis of reciprocity.
-This means that the possibility to establish a branch company depends on whether the international agreements ensure Polish entrepreneurs similar rights.
-For example, establishing a branch of an American company on the territory of the Republic of Poland is possible based on the ratified international agreement – the Treaty between the United States of America and the Republic of Poland Concerning Business and Economic Relations, signed on the 21st of March 1990.
+This means that the possibility to establish a branch in Poland company depends on whether the international agreements ensure Polish entrepreneurs similar rights.

 Moreover, registration of a company’s branch in Poland also requires:

-- if a foreign entrepreneur operates on the basis of the partnership agreement, deed of foundation, contract, statute and/or entry into the National Commercial Register, a certified copy of such documents together with their certified translation into Polish should be submitted along with the application for entry of the branch into the Polish register.
+- if a foreign entrepreneur operates on the basis of the partnership agreement, deed of foundation, contract, statute and/or entry into the Company Register, a certified copy of such documents together with their certified translation into Polish language should be submitted along with the application for entry of the branch into the Polish register.

 Obviously, a foreign company’s branch should also have a legal title for its registered office in Poland (e.g. rent agreement).
 There are no legal obstacles to use a virtual office.

-Keep in mind that foreign entrepreneur may start his business activity within the company’s branch in Poland only after obtaining an entry into the Polish National Court Register [Polish: KRS].
+Keep in mind that foreign entrepreneur may start his business activity within the company’s branch only after obtaining an entry into the Polish National Court Register [Polish: KRS].

-An entrepreneur performing branch registration in Poland has to assign a person who will be authorized to represent the foreign entrepreneur (a branch representative).
+An entrepreneur performing registration has to assign a person who will be authorized to represent the parent company (a branch representative).
 The branch representative shall act on behalf of and for the entrepreneur in relation to the branch company’s activities.

-The representative may be dismissed by a foreign entrepreneur at any time.
+The representative may be dismissed by a parent company at any time.
 Both assigning and dismissing a branch representative shall be confirmed in writing.

 After the branch’s registration in the Polish Commercial Register one should fulfil a few more formalities.
 The most important ones constitute:

-- reporting the foreign entrepreneur to the Internal Revenue Service – as a consequence, the Internal Revenue Service shall issue a unique Tax Identification Number [Polish: NIP] for a foreign entrepreneur;
+- reporting the parent company to the Internal Revenue Service – as a consequence, the tax office shall issue a unique Tax Identification Number [Polish: NIP] for a parent company;

 - reporting a foreign company’s branch to the Internal Revenue Service – if the branch company is going to hire employees, it must apply for a separate Tax Identification Number [Polish NIP] in order to comply with the responsibilities to cover Social Insurance contributions and advance personal income tax payments;